 The Group has exposure to variable interest rates when it draws down on the revolving credit facilities.
 As a result of this exposure, the Group may decide to hedge interest payable based on a combination of forward rate agreements, interest rate caps and swaps.
 It has also used fixed rate debt within its financing structure to mitigate volatility in interest rate movements as disclosed in Note 21.
+If the interest rates were to change by 1%, based on the balance on the revolving credit facilities at December 31, 2015, this would impact the interest cost by approximately \$0.4 million.

-Total debt and debt funding to joint ventures, as at December 31, 2014, all related to fixed interest rate debt and so there was no interest rate risk at that date.
+Total debt and debt funding to joint ventures and associates, at December 31, 2015, all related to fixed interest rate debt and so there was no interest rate risk at that date.